4rchB1sh0p/4rchB1sh0p/README.md

 Skills: C++, Python, MATLAB, PLC, Autodesk Inventor, Keyshot

-- 🔭 I’m currently working on Image Processing and Computer Vision
+- 🔭 I’m currently working on Image Processing and Pattern Recognition
 - 🌱 I’m currently learning ROS2 and tensorflow
 - 👯 I’m looking to collaborate on Robot design and development
 - 🤔 I’m looking for help with OpenFoam-C++